-B1:16 The principal purpose of the Squad Declaration System is to ensure that there is transparency and integrity in team selection and that there is no opportunity for those connected with a Club to profit from insider information.
+B1:19 The principal purpose of the Squad Declaration System is to ensure that there is transparency and integrity in team selection and that there is no opportunity for those connected with a Club to profit from insider information.
 Clubs, officials and coaches shall comply with the Squad Declaration System as directed by the RFL from time to time in the Match Day Operations Manual.
-Failure to comply may be a breach of the Operational Rules.

-In any event, when considering whether to approve a re-arranged date, the Board will consider each Club’s schedule of Weekend and Mid-Week matches and any other relevant factors before reaching its decision.
+- when considering whether to approve a re-arranged date, the RFL will consider each Club’s schedule of Weekend and Mid-Week matches and any other relevant factors before reaching its decision.

-Where one Club does not wish to play the Match on the date scheduled by following the procedure above then both Clubs shall promptly make full written submissions to the Board which shall determine the date on which the Match shall be played.
+- Where one Club does not wish to play the Match on the date scheduled by following the procedure above then both Clubs shall promptly make full written submissions to the RFL which shall determine the date on which the Match shall be played.

-Notwithstanding the above the Board in its absolute discretion may order a match to be re-arranged as it, acting reasonably, thinks fit in the circumstances.
+- Notwithstanding the above the RFL in its absolute discretion may order a match to be re-arranged as it, acting reasonably, thinks fit in the circumstances.

-B1:19 If a Match cannot go ahead as scheduled or in the case of a further postponement or in the case of a dispute, the Board will decide when and where the Match will be played.
+- If a Match cannot go ahead as scheduled or in the case of a further postponement or in the case of a dispute, the RFL will decide when and where the Match will be played.

 - Ensure that the designs including logos submitted comply with the following:

-- (i) the broadcasting and other contract(s), Codes of Conduct and laws which apply to the Competitions and countries in which the Club will play and that no offensive material is included;
+- the designs including logos submitted comply with the broadcasting and other contract(s), Codes of Conduct and laws which apply to the Competitions and countries in which the Club will play and that no offensive material is included;

-- (ii) the alternative strip shall have a different base colour to the principal kit;
+- the alternative strip has a different base colour to the principal kit;

-- (vi) that the numbers are no less than 23cm in height, clearly visible and stand out from the surrounding background which may necessitate placing the number on a patch.
+- the numbers are no less than 23cm in height, clearly visible and stand out from the surrounding background which may necessitate placing the number on a patch.

 - Ensure that it does not commit to or start manufacturing the kit until it has received official notification from the RFL Operations Department that the kit has been approved and that no changes are made from the kit specification which has been approved.

-In deciding whether to approve a kit the RFL shall take into account whether the principal and alternative kit meet B1:22(b) (i) to (vi) above.
+B1:26 In deciding whether to approve a kit the RFL shall take into account whether the principal and alternative kit meet B1:25(b) above.
+In addition the RFL will consider whether the proposed design is sufficiently different to the kit proposed to be worn by other teams in the same competition(s) and the match officials’ strips.
 The RFL may instruct that a Club has two different coloured pairs of shorts or socks to go with a principal or alternative strip.
 In order to reach its decision the RFL may require a manufacturer to provide a swatch of the exact colours which will be used in the kit.

-- Super League Clubs shall, at least 7 days before the commencement of each Season, allocate a different shirt number to each member of its first team squad (see B1:8 above).
-The Club shall also allocate a number to any player joining the squad during the Season.
+- Each Super League and Championship Club shall, at least 7 days before the commencement of each Season, allocate a different shirt number to each member of its First Team Squad.
+The Club shall also allocate a number to any Player joining the First Team Squad during the Season.
 Such numbers shall begin at 1 and be allocated consecutively.
 A Club shall not change a player's number during a Season.
-If a player leaves a Club during a season, then this number may not be re-allocated to a new first team squad member until the next Season.
+If a player leaves a Club during a season, then this number may not be re-allocated to another Player until the next Season.

-- Championships Clubs shall, at least 7 days before the commencement of each Season, allocate a different shirt number to players 1-25 of its first team squad.
-For players 1-25 the Rules in B1:23(a) above shall apply.
-Clubs shall also allocate a number to any player joining the squad during the season however numbers 26 onwards may be re-allocated to new squad members or other players (other than those issued numbers 1-25) as the club thinks fit and may be used more than once in any particular season with the proviso that the lowest number available at any time will be used prior to any higher number.
+- League 1 Clubs shall, at least 7 days before the commencement of each Season, allocate a different shirt number to Players 1-25 of its first team squad.
+For Players 1-25 the Rules in B1:31(a) above shall apply.
+Clubs shall also allocate a number to any Player joining the squad during the season however numbers 26 onwards may be re-allocated to new squad members or other Players (other than those issued numbers 1-25) as the Club thinks fit and may be used more than once in any particular season with the proviso that the lowest number available at any time will be used prior to any higher number.

-B1:24 The RFL will provide kit directives detailing which kit each team and the match officials shall wear at each Match (other than rounds of the Challenge Cup prior to Round 4) and each Club shall comply with such directives.
+B1:32 The RFL will provide kit directives detailing which kit each team and the match officials shall wear at each Match and each Club shall comply with such directives.
 In general the home team will wear its principal kit and the away team shall be directed to wear the kit which best distinguishes the two teams.
 In both cases this may include the RFL directing that alternative shorts and or socks are worn.
 Where otherwise unavoidable a home team may be instructed to wear its alternative kit at home.

-B1:25 Notwithstanding the provisions of B1:24 above, where the Colours of the visiting Club clash with that of the home Club (and the Match Commissioner shall be the final arbiter of this), the visiting Club must change into such alternative strip or parts of strip as the Match Commissioner may direct.
-To ensure that this Rule can be complied with the visiting Club must bring two different sets of strip to the Match.
+B1:33 Notwithstanding the provisions of B1:32 above, where the Colours of the visiting Club clash with that of the home Club (and the Match Commissioner shall be the final arbiter of this), the visiting Club must change into such alternative strip or parts of strip as the Match Commissioner may direct.
+To ensure that this Rule can be complied with the visiting Club must bring two different sets of strip to each Match.

 SUBMISSION OF FORMS

-B1:28 Clubs shall submit such information and complete such forms in the timescales as the Board shall reasonably specify from time to time.
+B1:34 Clubs shall submit such information and complete such forms in the timescales and format as the Board shall reasonably specify from time to time.